- People with perfectionism hold themselves to impossibly high standards.

 - become very controlling in your personal and professional relationships

-Perfectionists often become obsessed with rules, lists, and work.
-At another extreme, they may become extremely apathetic.
+- become obsessed with rules, lists, and work, or alternately, become extremely apathetic

-Perfectionism’s cause is not always clear.
-It is often a learned behavior.
-People with perfectionism believe that they are valuable only because of what they achieve or what they do for other people.
+Perfectionism’s cause isn’t always clear.
+It’s often a learned behavior.
+People with perfectionism believe that they’re valuable only because of what they achieve or what they do for other people.

 Academic settings can bring out perfectionism in young people.

-- breaking up overwhelming tasks into small steps
+- break up overwhelming tasks into small steps

-- focusing on one activity or task at a time
+- focus on one activity or task at a time

-- acknowledging that everyone makes mistakes, and that most mistakes present learning opportunities
+- recognize that most mistakes present learning opportunities

-- confronting fears of failure by being realistic about possible outcomes
+- confront fears of failure by remaining realistic about possible outcomes